 Getting advice if you’re going to appeal

 Putting together a good appeal can require a lot of knowledge about benefits law.
-So to give yourself the best chance of success, get advice from your local CAB or other legal advice centre.
+So to give yourself the best chance of success, get advice from your local CAB.

 If you want to do it by yourself there are some really useful tips on putting together a case and representing yourself here.